Thursday 30th – Friday 31st May 1940

 June 5th- kept in a field with 1000’s of other POW’s.

 June 6th- marched to Champion de Barriere, slept in stables.

 June 7th- marched to Bastogne.’

-Another 140th Regiment soldier, Gunner Frederick Hart, was killed on this day (30th May) and is buried at Nine Elms Commonwealth War Cemetery near Poperinghe.
+Another 140th Regiment soldier, 18 year old Gunner Frederick Hart, was killed at the time of the Cassel breakout (30th May) and is buried at Nine Elms Commonwealth War Cemetery near Poperinghe.
 This site is a few miles to the East of Watou, although it isn’t known whether Gunner Hart died of wounds sustained earlier or had managed to make further progress beyond Watou during the course of the day.

 My father, Eric West, now promoted to the rank of Lance Bombardier, probably made further slightly further progress towards Poperinghe as his date of capture was 31st May 1940.
 However, the site of his capture was given in his military record as Watou.
 He states on his Liberation Questionnaire that he was captured alongside Sgt.
 Major Goddard.
 There is a family legend that during this time, when he had no officers with him, he encountered a German tank which he engaged with a hand grenade, but like most of his story it is impossible to confirm.

 My father’s Liberation Questionnaire showing his date of capture as 31st May 1940 in Belgium.